kudou-reira/xdccReact/README.md

 still very rough, working on using atarashii api for currently airing series. also, trying to connect to irc via node.

+file transfer support built in. use at your own risk. illegal file sharing is not condoned.

 created with electron, download prototype here and start MyApp https://drive.google.com/file/d/1r3r4l51Ib5wgxgTt5iP7GqYKeQq1lOmM/view?usp=sharing

 electron-react-redux-boilerplate fork tailored to personal preference